 The personal information which We may hold (and/or transfer to any affiliates/partners/subcontractors as the case may be) will be held securely in accordance with Our internal security policy and the law.

 We use reasonable efforts to safeguard the confidentiality of any and/or all Personal Data that We may process relating to You and regularly review and enhance Our technical, physical and managerial procedures so as to ensure that Your Personal Data is protected from:

 - unlawful destruction or accidental loss.

 To this end We have implemented security policies, rules and technical and organisational measures to protect the Personal Data that We may have under Our control.
-All our members, staff and data processors (including specific subcontractors (BMIT), including cloud service providers (Amazon Web Services, Google Analytics) established within the European Union), who may have access to and are associated with the processing of Personal Data, are further obliged (under contract) to respect the confidentiality of Our Users’ or recipients’ Personal Data as well as other obligations as imposed by the Data Protection Laws.
+All our members, staff and data processors (including but not limited to specific subcontractors (BMIT), including but not limited to cloud service providers (Amazon Web Services, Google Analytics) established within the European Union), who may have access to and are associated with the processing of Personal Data, are further obliged (under contract) to respect the confidentiality of Our Users’ or recipients’ Personal Data as well as other obligations as imposed by the Data Protection Laws.

 Despite all the above, We cannot guarantee that a data transmission or a storage system can ever be 100% secure.
 For more information about Our security measures please contact Us in the manner described below.

 As stated above, the said service providers (Our data processors) are also bound by a number of other obligations in line with the Data Protection Laws (particularly, Article 28 of the GDPR).

 We will retain Your Personal Data only for as long as is necessary (taking into consideration the purpose for which they were originally obtained).
 The criteria We use to determine what is ‘necessary’ depends on the particular Personal Data in question and the specific relationship We have with You (including its duration).